 If both spouses have conservators, the approval of only one of the courts in which the conservatorship proceedings are pending is required under subdivision (d).
 However, if the other conservatorship proceeding is pending in another court, that court may order that the property not be included in that conservatorship estate.
 See Section 3054.
 If the court so orders, subdivision (c) of Section 3053 applies.
-Likewise, if a spouse having legal capacity consents to inclusion of property in the conservatorship proceeding is pending may order that the property not be included in the conservatorship estate.
+Likewise, if a spouse having legal capacity consents to inclusion of property in the conservatorship estate of the other spouse, the court in which the conservatorship proceeding is pending may order that the property not be included in the conservatorship estate.
 See Section 3054.

-Definitions Conservator, § 3004 Conservatorship estate, § 3006 Conservatorship proceeding, § 3008 Court, § 1418 Homestead, § 3010 Separate property, § 3012 Spouse having legal capacity, § 3050 Determination of Character of property as community or separate, § 3023 Validity of homestead, § 3023 Purchase of another home, §§ 3021, 3022
+Definitions Conservator, § 3004 Conservatorship estate, § 3006 Conservatorship proceeding, § 3008 Homestead, § 3010 Legal capacity, § 3012 Determination of Character of property as community or separate, § 3023 Validity of homestead, § 3023 Purchase of another home, §§ 3021, 3022